dracor-org/fredracor/README.md

 ## TODO

-- ensure DraCor IDs stay the same.
-Currently they are generated from a position in an alphabetic list and will change when an item is inserted in the list before.
 - as of 2020-12-04 we do not have valid TEI-all
 - the following error is reported during transformation on 112, 137 and 1112:
   `04 Dec 2020 13:13:54,509 [qtp281487983-628] INFO  (Predicate.java
   [selectByPosition]:454) - contextSet and outerNodeSet don't share any document`
 - rewrite element `tei:ab[@type="stances"]` (and possible typos) to tei:lg

+## DraCor IDs

+Each FreDraCor play is given a DraCor ID (e.g.
+[`fre000784`](tei/jarry-uburoi.xml)).
+These IDs are mapped to the Théâtre Classique documents in [ids.xml](ids.xml).
+When a new play from Théâtre Classique is added to the corpus a new ID needs to be assigned and added to `ids.xml`.

 ## Validation